 Time to fly back on the plane that is totally theirs.

-Back at the lawyer’s office, she slowly explains to them that while Prop.
+Back at the lawyer’s office, the lawyer’s secretary—still not the lawyer who may or may not exist—slowly explains to them that while Prop.
 22 restricts gay marriage, what they have is a civil union and they’re in the clear, with the same rights.

 Nice job almost avoiding looking into the camera the entire time.

 He leaves a message, telling Arthur to get back to him ASAP.

 Transition to him making another call, this time petting his Jesus slave dog.

 He leaves a third message, still unable to reach Arthur, before we see him flipping through a phone book, looking for a private investigator, as his tapping finger lets us know.